ItzSwirlz/ItzSwirlz.github.io/blog/_posts/2025-01-06-breaking-the-beehive-part-1.md

 Most likely there will be a follow up post, and at least many revisions to this post with corrections, updates, more screenshots, and better explanations of how things work.
 I've been typing this for about an hour, and I'm just eager to send this out ASAP along with the list of DACs and Store URLs.

 If you want to join the effort, feel free to open a pull request to my repository.
 There is lots to do.

+*Updated on January 7 2024 at 11:42 AM EST: Update with new knowledge regarding Webpack being used as the bundler and Mee6's response.
+Also add Flightradar24 and Roblox to the list of store urls.*